 Association of Cancer Online Resources

 ACOR has a number of online lists that provide support and information to people living with cancer.
-The head and neck cancers e-mail support group has 379 members.
-Sign up by visiting the web site, www.acor.org, or send an e-mail to firstname.lastname@example.org.
-In the message area of your e-mail, type “subscribe head and neck” followed by your first and last name.
+The head and neck cancers e-mail support group has hundreds of members.
+Sign up by visiting the ACOR website or emailing firstname.lastname@example.org.
+In the message area of your email, type “subscribe head and neck” followed by your first and last name.

-SPOHNC was founded in 1991 by an oral cancer survivor to address the broad emotional, physical and humanistic needs of people with oral and head and neck cancers.
+SPOHNC was founded in 1991 by an oral cancer survivor to address the broad emotional, physical, and humanistic needs of people with oral cancers and other head and neck cancers.
 SPOHNC is recruiting volunteers for its National Survivor Volunteer Network.
-For more information, call (516) 759-5333, or send e-mail to email@example.com.
+For more information, call (516) 759-5333, or email email@example.com.